-Bullock was born in Amherstburg, Ontario, Canada on July 23, 1849, to George Bullock, a retired British Major, and his Scottish wife, Agnes Findley Bullock.
-By the time Seth was five, the family had moved to Sandwich, Ontario when his father became involved in politics.
+Bullock was born in Amherstburg, Ontario, Canada, on July 23, 1849, to George Bullock, a retired British Major, and his Scottish wife, Agnes Findley Bullock.
+By the time Seth was five, the family had moved to Sandwich, Ontario, when his father became involved in politics.

 Little is known of his boyhood, except that he was frequently at odds with his father’s strict discipline.
 No doubt, his father’s military-like attitudes concerning politics, discipline, and other viewpoints ultimately led to Seth’s personal “code of honor.”
-At the age of 16, Seth ran away from home, ending up in Montana where his older sister lived.
+At the age of 16, Seth ran away from home, ending up in Montana, where his older sister lived.
 However, she quickly sent him home to his parents.

-Not to be deterred for long, as soon as Seth was 18 he left home for good.
+Not to be deterred for long, as soon as Seth was 18, he left home for good.
 By the time he was 20, he was back in Montana, arriving in Helena in 1867.
-Following in his father’s political footsteps, he ran for the Territorial Legislature but was defeated.
-However, he did manage to get himself elected as a member of the Territorial Senate, where he served for two years in 1871-1872.
+Following his father’s political footsteps, he ran for the Territorial Legislature but was defeated.
+However, he did manage to get himself elected as a member of the Territorial Senate, where he served for two years from 1871-1872.
 During this time, Bullock was instrumental in creating the first-ever United States National Park – Yellowstone.

 After serving on the Montana Territorial Senate, Bullock was elected Sheriff of Lewis and Clark County in 1873.
 Quickly making his presence known, he not only acted as a lawman but also as an auctioneer and entrepreneur, entering into a hardware business with Sol Star.
-In 1874, Bullock married his childhood sweetheart, Martha Eccles in Salt Lake City, Utah.
+In 1874, Bullock married his childhood sweetheart, Martha Eccles, in Salt Lake City, Utah.
 But when the hardware partners saw a better opportunity in Deadwood, South Dakota, he sent his wife and newborn baby girl back to the security of her family home in Michigan.

 Arriving in Deadwood on August 1, 1876, in wagons filled with hardware goods, including picks, pans, shovels, dynamite, cooking utensils, and more, Seth and Sol immediately set up their hardware store in a tent.
 Later, the entrepreneurial pair bought a lot and built a false front building to house their business, advertising furniture, wallpaper, lamps, and hardware.

-By the time they arrived, Deadwood had already gained a reputation as a hell-raising camp, filled with miners, transients, gamblers, outlaws, and prostitutes.
+By the time they arrived, Deadwood had already gained a reputation as a hell-raising camp filled with miners, transients, gamblers, outlaws, and prostitutes.
 The day after their arrival, Wild Bill Hickok was shot by the coward Jack McCall.
 Outraged, the camp began to demand law enforcement in the ungoverned territory.

 With Deadwood becoming more stable, Bullock sent for his family.
-Seth’s wife Martha soon became a pillar of the community.
+Seth’s wife, Martha soon became a pillar of the community.
 With Seth having more time on his hands, he spent much of it ranching and raising horses on a section of land he and Sol had purchased at the divergence of the Belle Fourche River and Redwater Creek.
 Bullock also dabbled in mining and politics while continuing to serve as Deputy United States Marshal.

 In 1884 while bringing a horse thief named Crazy Steve into Deadwood for trial, Bullock encountered Theodore Roosevelt for the first time.
 Roosevelt was then the Deputy Sheriff from Medora, North Dakota, and the two shared coffee and beans over the tailgate of a chuckwagon on the rangelands near Belle Fourche.
 The pair quickly formed a friendship that would last through Bullock’s lifetime.

-In the late 1880s, Bullock persuaded the Fremont, Elkhorn and Missouri Valley Railroad to build across the ranch, free of charge.
+In the late 1880s, Bullock persuaded the Fremont, Elkhorn, and Missouri Valley Railroad to build across the ranch, free of charge.
 Located three miles northwest of the town of Minnesela, the railroad arrived in 1890, and Seth founded the town of Belle Fourche.
 Bullock and Star offered free lots for any building moved from the town of Minnesela and soon the new settlement soon took over the county seat.
 Belle Fourche would later become the largest livestock shipping point in the United States.

 When the Spanish-American War broke out in 1898, Bullock volunteered as one of Roosevelt’s Rough Riders and was named a Captain of Troop A in Grigsby’s Cowboy Regiment.
 However, the outfit never saw combat as they sat out the short war in a Louisiana training camp.
-After his short stint in the war, Bullock was from thereon referred to as “Captain.”
+After his short stint in the war, Bullock was afterward referred to as “Captain.”

 When Theodore Roosevelt was elected president, Bullock organized a group of fifty cowboys, including Tom Mix, to ride in the President’s inaugural parade in 1905.
 Later that year, Roosevelt appointed Seth Bullock as the United States Marshal for South Dakota, a position he held for the next nine years.